 Yours for an answer to Jesus’ prayer, unhindered by pride in a denomination or by human self-righteousness,

 P.S.
-My eldest son, David Reynold, and his wife Kathy, live in Uganda where their mission is to be a part of the answer to Jesus’ prayer for unity among Christians in that country.
+My eldest son, David Reynold, and his wife Kathy, leave shortly for Uganda where their mission is to be a part of the answer to Jesus’ prayer for unity.
 Here’s a link describing their work.
 Please remember them in your prayers.
 Thank you so very much!